UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/backend/README.md

 Remember use 'npm install' to install package

-First:
+1:
 Go to MongoDB Compass and connect to ur localhost:27017

-Second:
+2:
 Create a local database call 'hotspot'

-Third:
-run the backend serve by typing 'node index.js' in terminal
+3:
+run the init-db.js to get data from API to local MongoDB first

+4:
+run app.js by using npm run dev